TimLindner/TimLindner/README.md

 ### Hi there!
-I am a PhD Candidate in Econometrics at Maastricht University, and I have a keen interest in Bayesian dynamic latent variable modeling.
-Furthermore, I enjoy writing elegant code using R, Python, and Stan.
+I'm a PhD Candidate in Econometrics at Maastricht University, focused on Bayesian dynamic latent variable modeling.

 Prior to starting my PhD, I worked as a Consultant at Boston Consulting Group (BCG), Platinion track.
-Besides, I am a former pro athlete in the sports of handball.
+Besides, I'm a former pro athlete in the sports of handball.